“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 *

-Although coal was readily available when the new Boiler Room was being built, an unusually bitter cold in December of 1917 throughout the Northeast caused severe coal shortages which continued into January and early February.
-By January 12, 1918, the country was concerned the shortage might affect war plants fueling America’s recent and escalating role on the Western Front of World War I. Five days later, Harry Garfield, Supervisor of the Federal Fuel Administration, ordered that all industrial plants east of the Mississippi close for five days and that “Fireless Mondays” were to be encouraged for weeks afterward.
-In spite of several new lucrative U. S. Government contracts to supply troops with woolen blankets, the Hartland mill shut down numerous times during this coal shortage; sometimes for several days in a row.
+Five days later, Harry Garfield, Supervisor of the Federal Fuel Administration, ordered all industrial plants east of the Mississippi close for five days and that “Fireless Mondays” were to be encouraged for weeks afterward.
+Despite several new lucrative U. S. Government contracts to supply troops with woolen blankets, the Hartland mill shut down numerous times during this coal shortage; often for several days in a row.

 American Woolen Company Upper & Lower Woolen Mills in Hartland – Panoramic View – c1920